forkunited/TemporalOrdering/README.md

 appropriate settings by replacing the text inside them that is surrounded by square brackets.

-Some jars in build.xml probably unnecessary but included for historical purposes.
-Might want to clean this up.

-Freeling only works on windows?
-Might be broken.
-Hard to set up.
+## Notes ##

+* Some of the jars included in build.xml are probably no longer necessary.
+You might want to take some time to figure out which ones are unnecessary and remove them.

+* The FreeLing library interface in *temp.model.annotator.nlp.NLPAnnotatorFreeLing* only works on Windows currently.